 Yeah.
 That’s where I was when I showed you those awful before photos of my office.
 But I knew that if I publicly embarrassed myself it would hold me accountable and I’m happy to say that following my method to declutter this space has finally gotten me to the point of being able to decorate it in a way that inspires me an the biggest. hugest. change has officially occurred in my office and things are lookin’ up!

-We turned the standard closet in this room into a beautiful built in cabinet and display space for all of my supplies and it is life changing!
+We turned the standard closet in this room into a beautiful built in cabinet and shelves for all of my office and craft supplies and it is life changing!

 You’ve got to see this transformation!